subvertnormality/mosaic/README.md

 ##### Reset at Pattern Repeat

 "Reset at Pattern Repeat" is set to off by default.
 When enabled, it resets all channels at the end of a song sequence when repeating the same song editor pattern.
 This ensures all channels with a custom length will reset back to that channel's starting step at every start of the pattern.
 Disabling this option allows for evolving polyrhythms.

+##### Parameter Slides Wrap

+By default, "Param Slides Wrap" is turned off.
+When enabled, and the current song pattern is set to repeat, trig locks will smoothly transition beyond step 64, wrapping back to the next trig lock earlier in the sequence.

 ##### Elektron Program Changes